volterraedge/terraform-provider-volterra/docs/resources/volterra_voltstack_site.md

 `chap_username` - (Optional) Inbound username.
 Required if useCHAP=true (`String`).

-### Chap Initiator Secret Blindfold Secret Info Internal

-Blindfold Secret Internal is used for the putting re-encrypted blindfold secret.

-`decryption_provider` - (Optional) Name of the Secret Management Access object that contains information about the backend Secret Management service. (`String`).

-`location` - (Required) Or it could be a path if the store provider is an http/https location (`String`).

-`store_provider` - (Optional) This field needs to be provided only if the url scheme is not string:/// (`String`).

-### Chap Target Initiator Secret Blindfold Secret Info Internal

-Blindfold Secret Internal is used for the putting re-encrypted blindfold secret.

-`decryption_provider` - (Optional) Name of the Secret Management Access object that contains information about the backend Secret Management service. (`String`).

-`location` - (Required) Or it could be a path if the store provider is an http/https location (`String`).

-`store_provider` - (Optional) This field needs to be provided only if the url scheme is not string:/// (`String`).

-### Client Private Key Blindfold Secret Info Internal

-Blindfold Secret Internal is used for the putting re-encrypted blindfold secret.

-`decryption_provider` - (Optional) Name of the Secret Management Access object that contains information about the backend Secret Management service. (`String`).

-`location` - (Required) Or it could be a path if the store provider is an http/https location (`String`).

-`store_provider` - (Optional) This field needs to be provided only if the url scheme is not string:/// (`String`).

 ### Cluster Static Ip Interface Ip Map

 Map of Node to Static ip configuration value, Key:Node, Value:IP Address.

 `default_gw` - (Optional) IP address of the default gateway. (`String`).

-`dns_server` - (Optional) IP address of the DNS server (`String`).(Deprecated)

 `ip_address` - (Required) IP address of the interface and prefix length (`String`).